thibaut1998e/cloud_game/README.md

 the list objects it contains.
 Then our object is able to fully interact with all other objects.

 To add a new object, it must extends this class.
 You also need to override some methods :
+- display : this method is called at each iteration of the game loop before updating the screen, it displays the object on the screen.
+You might not need to overide it since it covers most of the cases in the parent class (with and without image).
-- interact, this method is called each time before updating the screen.
+- interact, this method is called each time in the game loop before updating the screen.
 You can do anything in it to make your object interact with the game, such as moving or ending the game by setting the attribute 'continuer' of game to False.
 It returns a message which is displayed at the screen if the game ends.
-- display : this method is called at each iteration of the game loop before updating the screen, it displays the object on the screen.
-You might not need to overide it since it covers most of the cases in the parent class (with and without image).
 - reset : called each time a new game start, you might want to reset some attributes
 - process_event : it processes the event of the keyboard, you might want to modify the value of some attributes according to what has been pressed on the keyboard.
 You might not need to override it since its mainly the charcater which need to interact with the keyboard.